 Step 3: Either perform a WILD or just drift to sleep

-At this point, you’re combining the technique with either the WILD or the MILD.
 You have a choice to either drift to sleep and let your mind become lucid (you hope) on it’s own, OR you could just perform a WILD where you try to keep your mind awake.

 Either one should work fairly well most of the time at this stage, because you’ve caught yourself in the sweet spot for Lucid Dreaming and OBEs.
 Hopefully we’ve covered the basics of the wake back to bed technique and remember, if you’ve had a good (or bad) experience with this, we’d love to hear your experience!